splunk/observability-workshop/ec2/README.md

 Set the following variables:

-aws_instance_count: - how many instances?
+- `aws_instance_count`: how many instances?
-aws_instance_type:  - what kind of instance?
+- `aws_instance_type`: what kind of instance?
-aws_region:         - which region do you want the instances in?
+- `aws_region`: which region do you want the instances in?
-signalFxApiAccessToken: a SignalFx user API access token. *Not* an org token.
+- `signalFxApiAccessToken`: a SignalFx user API access token. *Not* an org token.
 The user needs to be an admin.
-signalFxAWSIntegrationName: this name shows up in the SignalFx integrations UI.
+- `signalFxAWSIntegrationName`: this name shows up in the SignalFx integrations UI.
 We suggest you use your first name or initials.

 Sample command: